 I am Associate Professor of the Psychology of Obesity at the University of Leeds, Director of Obesity UK, and President of Scaled Insights.
-I am also an Honorary Academic for Public Health England (PHE), the Chair of the Obesity Policy Engagement Network (OPEN) for the UK, and a contributing member to the All-Party Parliamentary Groups (APPG) on Obesity and a Fit and Healthy Childhood.
+I am also an Honorary Academic for Public Health England (PHE), the Chair of the Obesity Policy Engagement Network (OPEN) for the UK, and a contributing member to the All-Party Parliamentary Groups (APPG) on Obesity and a the APPG on Fit and Healthy Childhood.
 Through OPEN UK, the APPG on Obesity and APPG on a Fit and Healthy Childhood, I contribute research evidence and support the design, delivery and evaluation of activities to influence and support policy-related actions related to obesity and wider public health.

 I have a strong background in psychology with a specific interest and expertise in the psychosocial effects of obesity, weight stigma and discrimination.
 This work has demonstrated the pervasiveness and impact of weight stigma and discrimination including in policy across public health, healthcare, education, workplaces and media.
-Examples of this work include the launch of parliamentary guidelines to avoid stigma in obesity policy and campaigns in 2020.
+Examples of this work include the launch of parliamentary guidelines to avoid stigma in obesity policy and campaigns (PDF) in 2020.
 My research has been featured in an APPG on Obesity Report on the landscape of obesity services which highlighted the widespread nature of weight stigma and discrimination in the UK.

 My research has highlighted unconscious bias towards people living with obesity.
 I work with policymakers and organisations to develop actions to reduce bias and discrimination in settings including the workplace and healthcare, and to improve equality, diversity and inclusion.

 I am a regular international and national speaker at conferences, have spoken frequently in UK parliament and appeared regularly in the media to discuss public health and obesity policies, as well as my research and advocacy work.